kshivamraj32/Event-Driven-Stock-Prediction-using-Deep-Learning/README.md

     3.2 Extract feature using feature hashing based on the trained word vector (step 2)

-    3.3 Pad word senquence (essentially a matrix) to keep the same dimension
+    3.3 Pad word sequence (essentially a matrix) to keep the same dimension

 4. Trained a ConvNet to predict the stock price movement based on a reasonable parameter selection
 5. The result shows a significant 1-2% improve on the test set

-Use the following script to crawl it and format it to our local file Note : We can relate the news with company and date, this is more precise than Bloomberg News
+Use the following script to crawl it and format it to your local file Note : We can relate the news with company and date, this is more precise than Bloomberg News
 #### 1 Crawling of Data